ING Banner

 3. Check the binning, readout speed and windowing have been set correctly.

-4. Check that the IRAF window and Observing Log are both showing the correct directory for the date you are observing.
+4. Check that the IRAF window and Observing Log are both showing the correct directory for the night you are observing.

 5. Fill in the 'Who Goes There?' window with your proposal number and the name of the PI.

-6. Open the south doors, and the double doors between these and the dome for ventilation, if not too humid (>75%).
-If the wind speed is >40 km/h, or you close for bad weather the South Doors will need to be shut again.
-It is also the observer's responsibility to shut them at the end of the night.
+6. Open the south doors, and the double doors between these and the dome for ventilation, if humidity is below 75%.
+If the wind speed is >40 km/h, or you close for bad weather, the south doors will need to be shut again.
+It is the observer's responsibility to shut them at the end of the night.

-8. Ensure the lift (elevator) is at least one floor down and turn off its lights.
-Do not ride the elevator after 15:30 or during weekends!
+8. Ensure the lift (elevator) is at least one floor down and turn its lights off.
+Do not take the lift after 15:30 or during weekends.

 10. Using the CW (clockwise) and CCW (counter-clockwise) buttons on the lower engineering rack rotate the dome so that it points east, away from the sun.
 This should leave the dome over the doors on the left as you look through the window.
 Note that there is a compass laminated onto the desk in front of the Engineering Console.